-- 2. Provide assessments in Spanish (in accordance with ESSA requirements) - 3.
-Provide alternative assessment for ELs as a graduation requirement (ACCUPLACER ESL). - 4.
-One assessment in high school at a time when ELs will have a greater chance of passing (11th grade). - 5.
-Exemption for all first year ELs (grades 3 high school) in ELA.
+- 2. Provide assessments in Spanish (in accordance with ESSA requirements Math and Science are.
+Language Arts is not) - 3.
+Continue alternative assessment for ELs as a graduation requirement (ACCUPLACER ESL). - 4.
+One assessment in high school at a time when ELs will have a greater chance of passing (11th grade).